 Another factor affecting the Latin American region is the increase of the interest rate by the Federal Reserve System (FED), which in turn affected the LIBOR rate.
 While the higher value of the LIBOR rate positively impacted revenues, offering rates were somewhat affected by competitive factors due to high liquidity in certain markets.
 As the FED fund rate remains high, we estimate that liquidity levels in some of the countries where LAAD operates would drop, which will help our business, particularly in countries like Paraguay, where the high liquidity prevented our disbursements from growing as expected, despite lowering our rates to remain competitive.

-Once again, geographical and industry diversification proved to be the best insurance, and Nicaragua’s situation is the best example.
+Geographical and industry diversification proved, once again, to be the best insurance, and Nicaragua’s situation is the best example.
 April 2018 marked the beginning of radical social and political upheaval in Nicaragua.
 Despite this turmoil, agriculture was the only sector in the country’s economy that was not drastically affected, allowing our portfolio to continue to perform relatively well.
 The Company continues to support existing clients, mainly for working capital purposes.
-Notwithstanding the ever present economic, political and climatic instability, your Company achieved a record disbursement of US$239.5 million to 305 projects in 15 different countries and created over 10,000 new jobs.
-Additionally, it will generate over US$170 million per year in foreign currency for the region.
-The Company took over US$182 million in term loans and lines of credit from local and international financial institutions to finance portfolio growth.
-It surpassed last year’s net income by 4% and achieved 11% growth, and – most significantly – attained an average return on equity of 12%.
-This year, we will also embark on a new entrepreneurial endeavor, as we plan to enter into Argentina for the first time and expect to disburse US$10 million, mainly in loans structured through a well-known third party company that will act as a strategic partner.
+Notwithstanding the ever present economic, political and climatic instability, your Company achieved a record disbursement of US$287.9 million to 339 new loans in 15 different countries and created almost 11,000 new jobs.
+Additionally, LAAD’s financial support will generate over US$265 million per year in foreign currency for the region.
+The Company took over US$272 million in term loans from local and international financial institutions to finance portfolio growth.
+It surpassed last year’s net income by 12.8% and achieved 16.3% growth, and – most significantly – attained an average return on equity of 12.3%.
+This calendar year, we are entering into Argentina for the first time and expect to disburse US$10 million, mainly in loans structured through a well-known third party company that will act as a strategic partner.